emreaaga/crocodile-pay/README.md

-# NextJS Landing Page Template
+# CrocodilePay Landing Page Template

 This is a Landing Page template for [Next.js](https://nextjs.org/) 14 App Router.